 The District's Technology Resources, including its computer network ("network"), may not be used to accept, transmit, or distribute unsolicited bulk e-mail sent through the Internet to network e-mail accounts.
 In addition, Internet email sent, or caused to be sent, to or through the network that makes use of or contains invalid or forged headers, invalid or non-existent domain names, or other means of deceptive addressing will be deemed to be counterfeit.
 Any attempt to send or cause such counterfeit email to be sent to or through the network is unauthorized.
 Email that is relayed from any third party's e-mail servers without the permission of that third party, or which employs similar techniques to hide or obscure the source of the email, is also an unauthorized use of the network.
-The harvesting or collection of network email addresses for the purposes of sending unsolicited bulk email or other unauthorized email from entering, utilizing, or remaining within the network.
+The harvesting or collection of network email addresses for the purposes of sending unsolicited email is prohibited.
+The District reserves the right to take all legal and technical steps available to prevent unsolicited bulk email or other unauthorized email from entering, utilizing, or remaining within the network.
 The District's failure to enforce this policy in every instance in which it might have application does not amount to a waiver of its rights.